The Ultimate Guide to Software Development Life Cycle Models

 - The project definition is stable and reliable.

 - The project's intention is to be short-term.

 - The technology stack is predefined.

 V-model is an extension of the aforementioned Waterfall approach of software development.
-This SDLC model incorporates testing, also known as “verification” steps, into every phase.
+This SDLC model incorporates testing, also known as "verification" steps, into every phase.
 To understand this method better, check out the following graph: